markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.markdown

 date:   2013-06-04
 ---

+Ruby on Rails is a great framework which a lot of interesting options.
+One of them is the ability to collect instances of a particular class using `default_scope`.
+Very useful to collect "scoped" data by default, but pulling objects via associations is also affected.

-It may be that you've ever needed to skip default_scope pulling objects via associations (for some strange reasons).
+It may be that you've ever needed to skip the `default_scope` (for some strange reasons).
+This library allows you to do this easily.
-Do it easily with this lib.

 Supported associations:
 * `:belongs_to`
 * `:has_one`
 * `:has_many`